 Teaching is about activating students; getting them to use higher cognitive level processes.
 For this we need a model of understanding, cognition, and quality of learning.
-There are many such models; e.g., "The SOLO Taxonomy" [3], "The BLOOM Taxonomy" [4], and Klopfer's models of student behavior [8].
-However, I have chosen to present only one of these models, namely The SOLO Taxonomy, since it has been constructed deliberately for research-based university teaching (converging on research at its fifth and highest level).
+There are many such models; e.g., "The SOLO Taxonomy" [3], "The BLOOM Taxonomy" [4], and Klopfer's models of student behavior [9].
+However, I have chosen to present only one of these models, namely The SOLO Taxonomy, since it has been deliberately constructed for research-based university teaching and converge on research at its fifth and highest level.

 The SOLO taxonomy ("Structure of the Observed Learning Outcome" [3]), distinguishes five levels of cognitive processes according to the cognitive processes required to obtain them.
+Although there is a close relationship between the levels of the SOLO taxonomy and the levels in Jean Piaget's (hypothetical) cognitive structures, the former was designed to evaluate learning outcomes and cognitive processes, the latter for describing the developmental stages of individuals, especially children (see [3] and [12]).
 The five levels are (in increasing order of complexity, each level prerequisitionally building upon the previous):